vitaut/vitaut.net/content/posts/2024/faster-cpp-compile-times.md

 cc hello-stdio.c  0.05s user 0.02s system 121% cpu 0.059 total
 ```

-So due to uncotrolled standard library bloat between C++11 and C++20 we are now
+So due to uncontrolled standard library bloat between C++11 and C++20 we are now
 more than 5 times slower to compile than `printf`, all thanks to `<string>`
 include.
 Can we do something about it?